Grinnell College: 1846 TO 2021 - 175th Anniversary Quiz

 Let’s see how well you know your alma mater beyond the years you spent on campus: Take our 24-question quiz, and don't forget the bonus question.
 Note that some questions have more than one correct answer.

-Send your bonus answers to magazine[at]grinnell[dot]edu with “Quiz” in the subject line for a chance to win a Grinnell prize package.
+Send your bonus answers to The Grinnell Magazine with “Quiz” in the subject line for a chance to win a Grinnell prize package.

 - What was the College’s original name?

 - Mears College

 - Which College president was responsible for the construction of North and South Campus residence halls, with the intention of making Grinnell “the best men’s college for men and the best women’s college for women in the country”?

 - John Nollen

 - George Magoun

 - In what eastern Iowa town did the College get its start after James J. Hill ceremoniously laid a silver dollar before those assembled and sounded a call to action to “take care of that dollar” for the new College?

 - In the College’s first few decades, which of the following did it not initiate?